-For me, this was just another square, nothing extraordinary.
-One place which can be skipped if you are juggling between sites.
-Although, it’s a great place to sit, relax, and do some people-watching.
-We spent a considerable amount of time watching enthusiastic selfie takers and posers.
-Then I peeked into the church Trinita dei Monti which was undergoing renovation.
+Though the church Trinita dei Monti which was undergoing renovation, I did peek inside and walked a section of which was accessible.
 Compared to other churches I had seen, I didn’t find this to be as grand, but it had some excellent frescoes.
-So, if you are short of time and juggling between the ‘must-visit places’, skip this one.
+So, if you are short of time and juggling between the ‘must-visit places’, you can skip this church too.

 Offbeat sights in Rome

-Coming to the not-so-famous sights that we visited, the freaky one was the Capuchin Crypt.
-Here, we saw extraordinary art; all made from human bones—countless bones arranged in different patterns.
+Coming to the not-so-famous sights that we visited, the Capuchin Crypt was a freaky one.
+Here, we saw extraordinary art, all made from human bones—countless bones arranged in different patterns.
 It was horrifying, wonderfully creative and beautiful, all at the same time.
 The crypt has bones of more than 4,000 monks and the soil in the crypt was brought from Jerusalem.